Ketamine Infusion Therapy for Chronic Pain

 Before the infusion: Dr. Rubin will review your full medical history, current medications, prior treatments, and imaging studies.
 A comprehensive evaluation ensures ketamine is appropriate for you and that we have clear goals for your series of infusions.

 During the infusion: You will receive an IV line, and the ketamine is delivered slowly over 40 minutes to 4 hours depending on the protocol.
 You remain awake throughout.
 Some patients experience mild perceptual changes — a floating sensation, altered sense of time, or visual effects — which resolve fully when the infusion ends.
-Vitals are monitored continuously throughout the session.
+Vitals are monitored continuously throughout.

 After the infusion: You will need a driver.
 Most patients feel fine within an hour, though some report mild fatigue or grogginess for several hours.
-You should not drive or operate heavy machinery for the rest of the day.
+No driving or operating heavy machinery for the rest of the day.

-The series: Research and clinical experience suggest that a series of infusions — typically 3 to 6 over 2–3 weeks — produces more durable results than a single session.
-Some patients receive maintenance infusions every few months to sustain relief.
+The series: A single infusion rarely produces durable results.
+Research and clinical experience both show that a series — typically 3 to 6 infusions over 2–3 weeks — produces significantly more sustained relief.
+Some patients return for maintenance infusions every few months to sustain the benefit.

 How Effective Is Ketamine for Chronic Pain?